 Idaho murder victim’s father vows to face accused killer Bryan Kohberger in court

+Idaho murder victim Kaylee Goncalves’ father vows to face accused killer Bryan Kohberger in court

 The grieving father of Idaho murder victim Kaylee Goncalves has vowed to face his daughter’s alleged killer Bryan Kohberger in court, as the criminology PhD student is set to appear for his extradition hearing.

-Steve Goncalves told NBC News that he wants Ms Kohberger to be “sick of seeing us” as he spoke of his determination to win “a battle of wills” against the man accused of stabbing his daughter to death in her bed.
+Steve Goncalves told NBC News that he wants Mr Kohberger to be “sick of seeing us” as he spoke of his determination to win “a battle of wills” against the man accused of stabbing his daughter to death in her bed.

 “I want him to be sick of seeing us and sick of knowing that these people won’t let it go,” he said on Monday.